Updated: Feb 18

 How does this apply to learn abacus and mental arithmetic?

 Abacus's configuration is designed to accommodate the decimal system.
 The further on the left you go on the abacus will give you a bigger number.
 The further on the right you go will give you a smaller number.
-It is evident from the configuration that abacus is designed for right-handed users.
+It is evident from the configuration that the abacus is designed for right-handed users.
 Some teachers think both hands are interchangeable, and students can decide on their own.
 There are a few considerations to be made here:

 Holding the pen or pencil with the right hand will keep the force centralized in the palm.
 Holding the pen or pencil with the left hand will disperse the divide of the force between the fingers.
 What if students both hold the pen and calculate using the left hand?
-Since the calculation depends on the formulae, using the left hand still contradict the formulae.
+Since the calculation depends on the formulae, using the left hand still contradicts the formulae.
 For example, +1=-9+10 (using the 10’s complement addition formula) versus +1 = +10 -9 (opposite direction); -1= -10+9 (using the 10’s complement subtraction formula) versus -1 = +9-10 (opposite direction).

 Using the left hand in the early stage is still feasible.
 However, once there are more digits, students will find it increasingly difficult to solve the questions, and they will become slower.
 This most likely happens when they advance to 4-digit addition and subtraction on the abacus, 6-digit multiplication, or 5-digit division onward.